Not guilty pleas for man accused of seriously assaulting Rotorua police officers in cells - NZ Herald

-A man who is accused of seriously assaulting and hospitalising two police officers while he was in the Rotorua Police Station Custody Centre has appeared in court.
+A man who is accused of seriously assaulting two police officers while he was in the Rotorua Police Station custody centre has appeared in court.

 Cameron Takuira, 31, appeared in the Rotorua District Court on Wednesday via audio visual link before Judge Greg Hollister-Jones.